-Why Your LinkedIn Profile behaves as a B2B Landing Page
+Why your LinkedIn profile behaves as a B2B landing page

-In traditional marketing, a landing page is designed to convert traffic into actions by removing distractions, proving authority, and directing users to a single call to action.
-In social selling, your LinkedIn profile serves the exact same purpose.
-Your cold message is the ad copy; your profile is the landing page that validates the ad's claim.
+In traditional marketing, a landing page converts traffic by removing distractions, proving authority, and pointing to one call to action.
+On LinkedIn, your profile does the same job.
+The cold message is the ad copy.
+The profile is the page that checks whether the ad was honest.

 The Pitchless Headline Boundary